EdwinVW/dapr-hands-on/README.md

 If you haven't installed Dapr stand-alone yet on your machine, first do that.
 If you already installed it, you can skip this.

-1. Make sure you have docker for desktop running on your machine.
+1. Make sure you have installed all prerequisites and docker for desktop is running on your machine.

 2. Open a new command-shell window.